This website provides the information you need before your Tulane Advantage program begins.

 You should begin your OISS Online Orientation now and stay tuned for more details about a virtual OISS Tulane Advantage orientation in July.
 Your initial I-20 document was issued for a July arrival, and we will need to issue you a new one for an August arrival.
 While we have never had issues with students completing the summer program successfully, your ability to arrive in August is contingent on the completion of this program virtually.

-Please let us know at LearnEng@tulane.edu by May 24 if your plans have changed, or if you have already secured a visa for July arrival.
+Please let us know your exact arrival dates at LearnEng@tulane.edu if your plans have changed, or if you have already secured a visa for July arrival.
 Otherwise, we will start processing your new I-20, so you can schedule a visa appointment for August arrival.You should attend this program if your visa appointment is July 1 or after.
 You will be remote for the Tulane Advantage program and then arrive in New Orleans for the Fall semester or later.

-Times and dates: The Tulane Advantage program is held Monday through Friday 7:00 pm to 10:00 pm New Orleans time, July 12-August 13.
+Times and dates: The Tulane Advantage program is held Monday through Friday dates will be announced in Spring of 2023.

 Academic content: The academic content will be summarized at a link here as the start approaches.
 Don't worry too much!
 We will explain everything in the Help Session or the first day of class.

-Pre-start Information: This part below contains activities you should complete before the July 13 start date.
+Pre-start Information: This part below contains activities you should complete before the in-person start date.

-July 10 Orientation for visas and arrival: TBD
+Orientation for visas and arrival: TBD (To Be Determined)

-July 12 Official start of classes: Join us Monday July 12, at 7:00 pm New Orleans time for the start of the courses.
-The program will start with everyone together at https://tulane.zoom.us/j/92519109012 before splitting up into the different course sections and instructors.
+Official start of classes: TBD The program will start with everyone together at https://tulane.zoom.us/j/92519109012 before splitting up into the different course sections and instructors.
 Do not be late!
 We are waiting to see you!

 What you must do to prepare for the first day of class:

-Access the Canvas course by July 7: Here is a video on how to access the course.
+Access the Canvas course prior to arriving in the U.S: Here is a video on how to access the course.
 If the video is not accessible to you, the simple summary is that the course is on Canvas, you sign in at https://tulane.edu/mytulane using your Tulane email and password to sign on.
 You might need to accept the invitation to see the course.
 Right now the courses are relatively blank.
 Please go ahead and sign on to Canvas and view the course so that it can begin on time Monday.

-Academic assignments for two courses: You have two academic assignments to complete before July 10, but you should attempt them before July 6.
-If you have trouble, go to the July 7 help session and email LearnEng@tulane.edu
+Academic assignments for two courses: You have two academic assignments to complete before classes begin.
+If you have trouble, go to the help session and email LearnEng@tulane.edu

 First, find the syllabus in your Academic Composition course on Canvas.
 Read the syllabus and bring one question to class that you will type in the Chat portion of Zoom as soon as that class begins.